mika-archived/docs.mochizuki.moe/docs/vrchat/asset-merger/index.md

 # VRChat Asset Merger for Avatars 3.0

-Asset Merger は、 Avatars 3.0 になったことで、 BOOTH などにて配布されているアセットが
-競合した際に、内容を自動的に結合、保存してくれる Unity Editor 拡張機能です。

-現時点では、以下の種類のアセットに対応しています。
+Asset Merger is the editor extension for Unity that will merge the contents of the following assets that may conflict with each other in VRChat Avatars 3.0.

 -   Animator Controller
+-   Expression Parameters
 -   Expressions Menu
--   Expression Parameters

-なお、 Asset Merger はドネーションウェアで、基本無料で使用することが可能です。
-ただし、 BOOST 版を購入してくれると、夏猫さんが喜びます (機能に違いなどはありません)。
+Asset Merger is donation-ware but is basically free to use.
+If this software has helped you, you can send a tip from [the contact page](/contact).